bradrn/cabal/doc/how-to-run-in-windows.rst

 ----------------------

-All the above extra configurations will also be needed when using ``cabal``, and one can provide all of them via the following local project file:
+All the above extra configurations will also be needed when using ``cabal``, and one can provide all of them using the following Cabal configuration fields:

 ::

-   package *
      extra-include-dirs: <MSYS>\<environment>\include
      extra-lib-dirs: <MSYS>\<environment>\lib
      extra-prog-path: <MSYS>\<environment>\bin,